j0lvera/conventions/react/vite.md

 - **{Feature}.table.tsx**: Container component that displays resources in a table with pagination and CRUD actions
 - **{Feature}.detail.tsx**: Component to display detailed information about a single resource

+**Rationale**: This separation creates a predictable file structure that clearly defines responsibilities, making it easier for developers to locate specific functionality and maintain separation of concerns.

 ## Naming Conventions [IMPORTANT]

+**Rationale**: Consistent naming patterns make code more predictable, improve searchability, and communicate the purpose and relationships between components without requiring extensive documentation.

 ### Files [CRITICAL]